-The North Brooklyn Coalition of Neighbors Helping Neighbors is a newly formed a 501© tax-exempt nonprofit organization (DBA - North Brooklyn Angels) Our organization is based on the idea that we are a neighborhood filled with people who want to work together to fight hunger, food insecurity, and poverty.
-We believe direct action by neighbors is an important resource in building an equitable, diverse, neighborhood.
+You see the truck around town.
+You know us as the North Brooklyn Angels, but our legal name is The North Brooklyn Coalition of Neighbors Helping Neighbors.
+We are a 501C3 tax-exempt nonprofit organization formed in December 2016.
+The Angelmobile, our 40ft mobile soup kitchen vehicle, started serving meals on the streets of Brooklyn on June 19, 2017.
+In the first six months, our volunteers served over 13,000 meals.
+On January 2, 2018, we opened our community kitchen, cooking all the meals ourselves with volunteers.
+Since then, in the next 6 months of operation, our volunteers have cooked and served over 20,000 meals.
+Our organization is based on the idea that we are a neighborhood filled with people who want to work together to fight hunger, food insecurity, and poverty.
+We believe direct action by neighbors is an important resource in building an equitable and diverse neighborhood.